1coderookie/BSB-LPB-LAN_EN/docs/chap03.md

 ### 3.2.3 Expansion- and ClipIn-Modules
 If the available connectors and the range of function of the specific controller aren't enough (e.g. retrofitting of a solarthermic system), one can expand the system by using an expansion- or ClipIn-module.
 An expansion module offers connectors for (e.g.) a pump circuit and the belonging sensors.
 These modules are being connected at the main controller by using a special bus cable and the dedicated connector.
 Internally they are communicating with the controller via BSB (an exception seems to be the used controller type within the named Weishaupt heating systems).
-The parameterization takes places via the operational unit of the connected controller.
+The parameterization takes places via the operating unit of the connected controller.
 Therefore, access to an extension module is only possible via the specific parameters within the main controller.
 Because the expansion modules are listed within a query of `ip/Q`, I'll present the two main types really short in the follwing.

 *Note:*